Manu’s Menu

 Use Sunflower Seed Butter Instead of Peanut Butter – Replace the peanut butter with sunflower butter using the same amount, stirring gently while warm so the mixture blends smoothly and sets properly once chilled.

-Include Chia Seeds or Flaxseed – Stir up to 2 tablespoons chia seeds or ground flaxseed into the dry mixture to add body and structure without changing how the bars set.
+Include Chia Seeds or Flaxseed – Stir up to 2 tablespoons of chia seeds or ground flaxseed into the dry mixture to add body and structure without changing how the bars set.

 Make Coconut-Almond Bars – Replace a small portion of the puffed rice with unsweetened shredded coconut and swap part of the peanut butter for almond butter, keeping the mixture compact when pressing into the tray.